Dell UP3017Q ‘4K’ UHD OLED monitor

 Another very impressive aspect of the specification is the response time, another real boon for OLED technology.
 This is specified as 0.1ms, which is likely a fair indication of the actual response time and wouldn’t be achieved using aggressive levels of pixel overdrive like the misleading ‘1ms’ specified on some TN LCD panels.
 As we explore in this article, though, there is a lot more to a monitor’s responsiveness than just response time.
 The ports include; USB-C, mDP 1.2 and HDMI 2.0.
 The included stand offers full ergonomic adjustability, as is usual for an UltraSharp.
 The image below is actually of the UP2516D, but the rear aesthetics and stand is very similar.
 100mm VESA holes are included as well if you’d like to mount the monitor in another way.

 Further details can be found on the manufacturer’s website. press release.
-The model is currently available from the manufacturer directly, in the US, for ~$3500.
-We expect wider availabilioty shortly.
+The model was available from the manufacturer directly, in the US, for ~$3500 for a period of time.
+It now appears to have been discontinued, possibly due to panel supply issues or demand.
 Unfortunately Dell are not currently circulating review samples of this product.